Florida Atlantic vs. Fairleigh Dickinson Predictions & Picks - NCAA Tournament Second Round

 Florida Atlantic Performance Insights

-- The Owls are outscoring opponents by 13.4 points per game with a +471 scoring differential overall.
-They put up 78.4 points per game (31st in college basketball) and give up 65 per outing (41st in college basketball).
+- The Owls outscore opponents by 13.4 points per game (scoring 78.4 points per game to rank 31st in college basketball while allowing 65 per outing to rank 41st in college basketball) and have a +471 scoring differential overall.

-- The 35.7 rebounds per game Florida Atlantic averages rank 18th in college basketball, and are 5.8 more than the 29.9 its opponents collect per contest.
+- Florida Atlantic pulls down 35.7 rebounds per game (18th in college basketball) while conceding 29.9 per outing to its opponents.
+It outrebounds opponents by 5.8 boards per game.

-- Florida Atlantic knocks down 9.7 three-pointers per game (12th in college basketball) at a 36.9% rate (42nd in college basketball), compared to the 6.4 per game its opponents make at a 31.7% rate.
+- Florida Atlantic makes 9.7 three-pointers per game (12th in college basketball) while shooting 36.9% from deep (42nd in college basketball).
+It is making 3.3 more threes per outing than its opponents, who drain 6.4 per game while shooting 31.7%.

 Fairleigh Dickinson Performance Insights